Abasto de Buenos Aires: Early market (1888–1934)

 Ten years later a refrigerated storage and an ice factory were opened, to satisfy the city's hygiene standards of the times.
 Since the population, and with it consumer demand, was steadily growing, it was necessary to construct a parking area for horses and vehicles.
 In 1928 an annex for retail sale was built between Guardia Vieja, Lavalle, Gallo and Bustamante streets.

+New building (1931–1984)

 Consumer demand again led to the overcrowding of the markets of the city, so architects José Luis Delpini, Viktor Sulčič and Raúl Bes designed a new market in the location of the Abasto market.
 Work started on December 28 of 1931 with the foundations and finished in 1934.
 The new Mercado de Abasto had an area of 44000 m2, railway access and underground parking.
 In 1939, the sale of meat and fish was allowed.